tum-ai/space/README.md

 - Firebase Authentication for managing authentication, authorization and roles
 - [`Docker`](https://www.docker.com/) with [`Docker Compose`](https://docs.docker.com/compose/) for containerization and orchestration (only backend & db)

+## Documentation
+To view an ERD of the system, copy the ```api/docs/erDiagram``` file, remove all the comments starting with ```//``` and paste it into a mermaid-style viewer like [this](https://mermaid.live/).

+Documentation on the [frontend](https://www.notion.so/tum-ai/Frontend-Development-Guide-Documentation-259fdf1c5c1446d29fee4f16a39d4c0c?pvs=4) and [backend](https://www.notion.so/tum-ai/Backend-Development-Guide-Documentation-4c408603fb65439d94293c5189435770?pvs=4) as well as instructions on how to add services, pages etc. can be seen on the linked Notion pages.

 # CI / CD Draft
 ## Environments
 1) DEV: